turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 We've broken this project down into iterations.
 Please be sure to read them closely with your project partner!

-### Iteration 0 - Day 1 Deliverables
+### Iteration 0 - Deliverables

-Create a group Slack DM with both project partners and both instructors.

-In that DM, please share the following:
+Enter all of your information in [this google sheet](https://docs.google.com/spreadsheets/d/1YDI4TAFdkOhpcFatdGONR7QtlDZVOpsvJVimtX77M6I/edit?usp=sharing).

+By the end of the day, Day 1:
+* The link to your repo (hint: use [Create-React-App](https://frontend.turing.io/lessons/module-3/react-2-the-how.html) to start your project!)
-* Layouts/Wireframes sketches of your user interface
+* The link to your DTR
+* The link to your Project Board with at least a few user stories entered

+By the end of the day, Day 2:
-* A link to 2-3 pieces of design inspiration that you will aim to mimic (use Dribbble, or even applications that you already use).
-Screenshots are also fine.
+* A link to 2-3 pieces of design inspiration that you will aim to mimic
-* Group DTR
-* Project management tool (GitHub Projects, Trello, etc.) - be sure this is public so your instructors can view it
-* PR template your group agrees to follow for every PR submitted ([here are some instructions from GitHub on how to create this](https://help.github.com/en/github/building-a-strong-community/creating-a-pull-request-template-for-your-repository))
+* A wireframe of your app - this can include sketches of your user interface, or a link to your Canva, InVision, etc.
-* An initial plan:
+* An initial plan for your component architecture.
+You should answer the following questions:
   - What components do you envision needing?
   - Where will data be stored?
   - How will information be passed around?
-* The link to your repo (use [Create-React-App](https://frontend.turing.io/lessons/module-3/react-2-the-how.html) to start your project!)

 ---

 ### Iteration 1 - Displaying movies